trisulnsm/trisul-scripts/lua/libs/geodb/README.md

 These compilers convert IP subnet to Geo mappings from a CSV format into a LevelDB backend.

-#### Purpose ?

-You could use the API's that come with these databases.
+> *Purpose* You could use the API's that come with these databases.
 Those who desire a common format for storing IP Subnet information will find this useful.

 The following compilers are available